distrinet-emu/distrinet-emu.github.io/amazonEC2.md

   user: "root"
 ```

-## Test your configuration
+## Configuration test

-To run your first experiment, you need to move in mininet directory inside Distrinet.
+To run your first experiment, you need to move in the Mininet directory inside Distrinet.
-In this case Distrinet is in /Distrinet, so we can change directory with:
+In this case, Distrinet is in /Distrinet, so we can change directory with:
 ```
 cd /Distrinet/mininet
 ```

-if Distrinet is in your Home directory you can do:
+If Distrinet is in your Home directory you can do:
 ```
 cd ~/Distrinet/mininet
 ```